acbilson/chaos-content/gardens/technology/steps-to-self-hosting.md

 2. A router configured to forward HTTPS requests to your web server.
 3. A domain name that resolves to your router's public IP address.

+{{< notice >}}
-> I didn't supply instructions to enable remote SSH.
+I didn't supply instructions to enable remote SSH.
 It would only take another port forwarding rule, but do you need to access the server outside of your LAN?
+{{< /notice >}}

+## So You Want More, Do You?

+If you're publishing on the Internet under your own domain at all, well done and welcome!
+You've accomplished a feat that most never attempt.
+If that was such fun that you feel disappointed it's over, let me invite you down the rabbit hole.

+One of the first annoyances you'll face now that you've got a website to maintain is making updates to it.
+Depending on the complexity of what you're hosting, and especially if you begin to add web services, you may decide it's time to {{< backref src="/plants/technology/architect-a-personal-devops-pipeline" >}}.

 Thanks for reading!